Wyre Forest District: History

 The new district was named after the ancient woodland of Wyre Forest, much of which lies within the area.

 Since 2011, Wyre Forest has formed part of the Greater Birmingham & Solihull Local Enterprise Partnership.
 Wyre Forest District Council made headlines in June 2024 when it announced that it had banned bouncy castles on council-owned land because of insurance problems.

+Abolition

+Under current local government reorganisation plans, all district councils in Worcestershire, as well as the county council, will be abolished in 2028, with the district forming part of a new North Worcestershire unitary authority, also including the area of the Bromsgrove and Redditch districts.

 Governance

 Wyre Forest District Council provides district-level services.
 County-level services are provided by Worcestershire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Conservative majority control since the 2023 election.

 The first elections to the council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: